Guy-Shaw/errmark/README.md

 ```

 If tar encounters errors,
-such as ownership / permision problems,
+such as ownership / permission problems,
 those error messages could be buried among hundreds or thousands
 of lines of filenames.